HollyESmith/World_Weather_Analysis/README.md

 The objectives of this challenge were:

-* add a weather description to weather data previously retrieved,
+* add a weather description to weather data previously retrieved;

 * create input statements for beta testers to enter their desired temperature ranges, which will be will be used to identify potential vacation destinations and nearby hotels; and